CleanCut/green/README.md

 ```
 python setup.py green
 ```
-This simply requires green to be present in the `setup_requires` section of your `setup.py` file.
+This requires green to be present in the `setup_requires` section of your `setup.py` file.
 To run green on a specific target, use the `test_suite` argument (or leave blank to let green discover tests itself):
 ```python